-German biochemists Hartmut Michel, Robert Huber, and Johann Deisenhofer (now based in the US), received the 1988 Nobel Prize in Chemistry for unravelling how a membrane-bound protein active in photosynthesis is built up.
+German biochemists Hartmut Michel, Robert Huber, and Johann Deisenhofer (now based in the US), received the 1988 chemistry award for unravelling how a membrane-bound protein active in photosynthesis is built up.
 At the time the trio all worked at the Max-Planck Institute in Munich.
 Plants use the energy of light to build organic matter, creating the most basic foodstuff in the world’s food chain – vegetation.
 Furthermore, the plants produce oxygen, which allows bodies to burn the organic matter.
 Photosynthesis, says the official Nobel press release of the 1988 chemistry award, is “the most important chemical reaction on earth”.
 The conversion of energy in photosynthesis and cellular respiration takes place through the transport of electrons via a series of proteins, which are bound in special membranes.
 These proteins are difficult to obtain in a crystalline form, but in 1981 Michel succeeded, allowing him, with Deisenhofer and Huber, to study their structure.

 Michel was born in Ludwigsburg, Germany, in 1948.
 He was an active, outdoors child and a good pupil and joined a circulating library, reading several educational books per week.
 After military service he entered the University of Tübingen in 1969 to study biochemistry, graduating in 1974, and working under Dieter Oesterhelt at the Max-Planck-Gesellschaft in Tübingen and the University of Würzburg, where he gained his PhD in 1977.
 While exploring ways to produce light-driven amino acid uptake Michel found that a sample of delipidated bacteriorhodopsin yielded solid, glass-like aggregates when stored in a freezer.
 Thus he was convinced that it should be possible to crystallise membrane proteins, which was considered impossible at the time.
 With Oesterhelt’s help Michel soon produced a two-dimensional membrane crystal of bacteriorhodopsin, and the first real three-dimensional crystals in April 1979.
-The pair joined the Max-Planck-Institut für Biochemie near Munich, where Michel worked with Hans Deisenhofer, a member of Robert Huber’s department, an expert in X-ray crystallographic protein structure analysis.
+The pair joined the Max Planck Institute of Biochemistry near Munich, where Michel worked with Hans Deisenhofer, a member of Robert Huber’s department, an expert in X-ray crystallographic protein structure analysis.

 Since 2011, Hartmut Michel is a member of the Council for the Lindau Nobel Laureate Meetings.